 As for eating out in Stockton, your choices are few.
 Of the dozen restaurants there, here’s the lowdown on my favorite four.
 For biscuits and gravy you can’t beat the Corner Café, If you’re in the mood for meat and potatoes, head to the Boat House for a steak, ribs, or the Yacht – a smoked potato the size of a boat.

-For a burrito fajita style or chicken con mole poblano, go to Enriques Mexican Grill (warning: the don’t serve margaritas because they don’t have a liquor license, but Enrique’s food makes up for it).
+For a burrito fajita style or chicken con mole poblano, go to Enriques Mexican Grill (warning: they don’t serve margaritas because they don’t have a liquor license, but Enrique’s food makes up for it).

 Finally, for a more upscale experience, go to Orleans Trail Restaurant for garlic and rosemary pork, blackened tilapia tacos, or a candied bacon club.
 Orleans Trail has a chef and it shows.
 O.T., as the locals call it, has a great bar overlooking the lake.
 It’s a great spot to enjoy a pitcher of beer and some wings.

 If you need an iced latte, caramel mocha, or Stockton souvenir, drop in Hammon’s Black Walnut Emporium.
 Hammon’s also serves pastries, ice cream, soup, and sandwiches.

 Time on the Water

-Nothing helps you reset like a couple hours of kayaking along the pristine shorelines.
+Nothing helps you reset like kayaking along Stockton Lake’s pristine shorelines.
 If you’re a guest at The Cabins at Stockton Lake, you can rent a kayak for $15 an hour.
 Stockton marinas will rent you one for $20 for two hours.

 During my last kayaking experience on the lake, I saw four herons, one box turtle, two snakes, and two jet skiers.
 There were so few boaters I could cut across the main channel safely.